 Before you invest in one of these services, just remember that having more data won’t necessarily make you a more successful investor!

 What is a market monitoring app and website?

 A market monitoring website or app brings together financial market news, stock or general investment research, screeners, economic news, portfolio analytics, and other financial market-related data.

 They are primarily used by retail investors to keep track of all things shaping and driving the market.

 Depending on the provider, these apps can be highly comprehensive and of professional quality — if you are willing to pay for it.

 Market tracking apps vs. investment apps

-While traditional stock trading and the best investment apps are great for following your individual portfolio and executing trades, they don’t always offer the best tools for keeping track of what is going on across the market overall.
+While traditional stock trading and the investment apps are great for following your individual portfolio and executing trades, they don’t always offer the best tools for keeping track of what is going on across the market overall.
 They may not provide you with your personalized financial “big picture” as we alluded to above.
 The apps and websites I’ve listed above are most helpful for monitoring the market overall, versus managing your portfolio — as this would require integration with an investment broker, as is offered with Empower.